LaraRams3y/about-me/README.md

 * How do you see yourself planning and evaluating your learning?
 What details will you record and/or measure?
 How often will you evaluate what you want to learn?
 I am planning and evaluating my learning by attending Code Fellows.
 There is no way I could do this on my own.
 The lessons from Code Fellows and the resources provides are beginning to help me see how I might proceed with individual planning and evaluation in addition to that which Code Fellows provides.
 I am recording the details of what I learn in a notebook.
 I reocord reading notes in it, class notes in it, and notes from the additional sources provided by Code Fellows or discovered along the way.

 * This is also a good place to reflect on the tools and resources used and learned: I am very excited to have found the Kevin Powell CSS YouTube channel.
 He provides so many tutorials that range in length from 5 minutes to nearly two hours.
 I was thinking I might just watch one per day.
 I learned so much just from the one video on grids.
 What I learned wasn't just about grids either.
 Powell talks about industry nuances as he's explaining the tool/function/code.
 It help me grasp the industry lingo better.
 I hope to be able to find a few more resources like this.

+# LAB - 03

+## About Me - Adding More Functionality

+**Following are highlights of what I am to add to this lab:**
+1.Create a Top Ten at bottom of page in an ordered list.
+Convert work and education to unordered lists.
+2.Q6 which provides feedback response experience.
+Numeric guessing game which indicates if user has guessed too high or too low.
+Only four opportunities.
+After 4th attempt, provide user with correct answer.
+Use a loop.
+3.Q7 should be about a thing for which there are multiple possible correct answers stored in an array.
+Only 6 attempts.
+Guesses end once user guess a correct answer or they run out of attempts.
+Display all possible correct answers.
+Use a loop.
+4.Tell user their final score out of the 7 questions.
+5.Analyze accessibility of the app using Lighthouse.